Educational Tools and Supplies

 Several commercial wasp traps or homemade wasp traps.

 Beehives generally should be facing south, east or south east.
 However, Commercial Beekeepers may orient them in other directions when they are in the Pollination Fields.
 As a Backyard Beekeeper, once your hives are placed they should not be moved.
 If you must move them, you will only be able to move them a few inches at a time or the bees will become disoriented.
-Alternatively, they can be moved 2 miles away and kept at that location during the next generation of bees.
-Any less that that, they will return to their former site looking for their hive.
+Alternatively, they can be moved over 2 miles away (as the bee flies) and kept at that location during the next generation of bees.
+Any less that that distance or time, they will return to their former site looking for their hive.
 The point here is that one must be sure of the placement site ahead of time.
 "Measure twice and cut once" is a good axiom to keep in mind!

 Honeybees are a valuable part of our agricultural landscape and pollination supports our food network but the general public often does not know what to make of them.
 It’s advisable to make a sign indicating to the public that they must not poke at the bees or otherwise antagonize them, although generally, honeybees do not seek to harm humans any more than do spiders or flies.
-Finally, if you live in a city or town, there may be guidelines which you must follow and you should check with your local government about this.
+Bees swarm if they outgrow their space or if queen pheromone is weak and possibly to control disease naturally so prevention of swarming may be a double edge sword in which the bees may also be prevented from normal activities that would otherwise help them.
+The beekeeper may use Swarm Control Methods however depending upon how they intend to manage the Bees' Hive.
+You may find that you have a queen which is producing aggressive bees and for the safety of your neighbors you may have to relocate the hive to a more isolated area or replace the queen altogether.
+Finally, if you live in a city or town, over and above the Oregon Guidelines, there may be local laws which you must follow and you should check with your local government about this.

-Preparing for a Hive Inspection- Courtesy of PerfectBee
+Preparing for a (Langstroth) Hive Inspection- Courtesy of PerfectBee

-Hive Inspection Checklist - courtesy of Eastern Missouri Beekeepers Association
+Hive Inspection Checklist - Eastern Missouri Beekeepers Association

 What to Plant for Bees: